awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 [✓]  EKS cluster "my-cluster" in "region-code" region is ready
 ```

-After your 1\.18 or later cluster is created, you can migrate the Amazon VPC CNI, CoreDNS, and `kube-proxy` add\-ons that were deployed with your cluster to Amazon EKS add\-ons\.
+After your cluster is created, you can migrate the Amazon VPC CNI, CoreDNS, and `kube-proxy` self\-managed add\-ons that were deployed with your cluster to Amazon EKS add\-ons\.
 For more information, see [Amazon EKS add\-ons](eks-add-ons.md)\.

 ------
-#### [ AWS Management Console ]<a name="create-cluster-prerequisites"></a>
+#### [ AWS Management Console ]<a name="create-cluster-prerequisites-console"></a>

 **Prerequisites**
 + An existing VPC and a dedicated security group that meet the requirements for an Amazon EKS cluster\.
-For more information, see [Cluster VPC considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
+For more information, see [Cluster VPC and subnet considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 If you don't have a VPC, you can follow [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md) to create one\.
+If you want to assign IPv6 IP addresses to Pods and Services, then ensure that your VPC, subnets, and security groups meet the requirements and considerations listed in [Assigning IPv6 addresses to Pods and Services](cni-ipv6.md)\.
-+ An existing Amazon EKS cluster IAM role\.
++ An existing Amazon EKS cluster service IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.

 **To create your cluster with the console**